The Hive Mind is a Single Reinforcement Learning Agent: Simulations

-\textit{\textbf{Non-batched RL update rules CL and MCL follow TRD and MRD respectively when the learning rate ($\alpha$) is small.}} These results are presented in Figures~\ref{fig:RL_nb_small} and ~\ref{fig:RL_nb_large}.
-For all environments, CL and MCL follow TRD and MRD respectively, which can be explicitly seen with the dotted line of the analytical solutions (TRD, MRD) exactly at the center of the average reward curves of the CL and MCL update rules.
-This empirically validates that, with a small $\alpha$, Eqs. \ref{eq:cl_alpha} and \ref{eq:mcl_alpha} follow the TRD and MRD respectively, even when iteratively applied with single samples.
-However, as soon as $\alpha$ is increased, CL and MCL start deviating from their respective analytical solutions (see Figure ~\ref{fig:RL_nb_large}).
-This is a well-known effect in optimization literature but from a population perspective (see Sec.~\ref{sec:lr_batching}) we see that a larger $\alpha$ corresponds to a smaller population, hence leading to a poor approximation of the expected update.
-Further, we also observe that MCL performs poorly compared to TRD with larger $\alpha$. \\ \textit{\textbf{Batched RL update rules B-CL and B-MCL follow TRD and MRD respectively when the batch size ($B$) is large enough.}} As seen in Figure~\ref{fig:rl_batched_exp}, it is clear that B-CL and B-MCL follow TRD and MRD respectively for large batch sizes (this can be seen from how the analytical solution is exactly at the center of the average reward curves of B-CL and B-MCL).
-However, as soon we make the batch sizes smaller, the batched updates deviate from their analytical solutions (see sub-section~\ref{sec:lr_batching}).
-See supplementary Sec.
-A.1 for other environments.
-We also observe that B-MCL performs poorly compared to B-CL with smaller batch sizes, similar to observations made with non-batched RL experiments.\\ \textit{\textbf{Convergence rate of MRD is $\geq$ TRD.}} As noted by~\cite{sandholm2010population}, TRD and MRD can be rearranged in the form:
+These results are presented in \cref{fig:stream_rl}.
+For all scenarios, CL and MCL follow TRD and MRD, respectively, with small $\alpha$, which can be explicitly seen with the dotted line of the analytical solutions (TRD, MRD) exactly at the center of the optimal $\%$ action curves of the CL and MCL update rules.
+This empirically validates that, with a small $\alpha$, \cref{eq:cl} with $\alpha$ and \cref{eq:mcl_alpha} follow the TRD and MRD, respectively, even in a streaming fashion.
+However, as soon as $\alpha$ increases, CL and MCL start deviating from their respective analytical solutions and have a huge standard deviation.
+This is a well-known effect in optimization literature.
+Interestingly, imagining the action samples forming a population (see \cref {sec:lr_batching}), we see that a larger $\alpha$ corresponds to a smaller population, which leads to a poor approximation of the expected update. \\

+\subsection{Parallel RL update rules follow analytical solutions when the number of parallel environments is large.}

+As seen in \cref{fig:prallel_rl}, it is clear that P-CL and P-MCL follow TRD and MRD, respectively, when updates are made utilizing a large number of parallel environments (this can be seen from the way the analytical solution is exactly at the center of the $\%$ optimal action curves of P-CL and P-MCL).
+However, as soon as the number of parallel environments is reduced, the updates deviate from their analytical solutions (see \cref{sec:lr_batching}).\\